An In-Depth Look into Classical Shock Pulses

 Test Standards and Multiple Shock Pulses

-Test standards often require multiple shock pulses with different amplitudes and durations.
-For example, EN-60068-2-27 specifies two pulses: a 30G, 11mS half-sine pulse and a 50G, 3mS half-sine pulse.
+Test standards often require an engineer to run multiple shock pulses with different amplitudes and durations.
+For example, EN-60068-2-27 specifies two pulses: a 30G, 11mS half-sine pulse and a 50G, 3mS half-sine pulse (Figure 1.5).

-Although lower in actual peak amplitude, the first pulse will generate a larger amount of displacement and velocity and a lower amount of overall high-frequency excitation.
-The second pulse will have less displacement and velocity but a much higher energy spectral density at the higher frequencies.
+Although lower in peak amplitude, the 30G pulse will generate a larger amount of displacement and velocity and a lower amount of overall high-frequency excitation.
+The 50G pulse will have less displacement and velocity but a much higher energy spectral density at higher frequencies.

 The combination of shock pulses is very common in test specifications.
 The first, longer-duration pulse is designed to excite lower frequency mechanical resonances.
 The second pulse drives the higher frequencies and can cause more damage if the product’s resonances are in bands of higher frequency.